-As Executive Director of Dance Resource Center, the service organization for dance in the Greater Los Angeles Area from 2015-2018, Felicia professionalized a 30-year-old all-volunteer organization making it a leading example of an arts service nonprofit.
-Before DRC, Felicia worked at Pentacle (DanceWorks, Inc.) beginning as an intern in 1983, joining the Board in 1986, and then returning in 2002 as Director of Educational Programming, Director of Programming in 2006 and ultimately Co-Director until June 2015.
-While at Pentacle, Felicia established an LA office for eight years and oversaw infrastructure programming in Chicago, Los Angeles, New York and San Francisco.
-For five years, Felicia practiced law in the areas of civil rights and intellectual property, and then served as Director of Product Development for Civic Research Institute, a publishing company focusing on the criminal justice and tax systems, for eight.
-In addition to her current work through FARconnector, Felicia serves as Community Advocate for Dance Resource Center.
+Felicia has been active in the performing arts and social justice communities for a long long time.
+As Executive Director of Dance Resource Center, the service organization for dance in the Greater Los Angeles Area, Felicia professionalized a 30-year-old all-volunteer organization making it a leading example of an arts service not-for-profit.
+After serving as Executive Director, Felicia spent four years as DRC Community Advocate.
+Before DRC, Felicia worked at Pentacle (DanceWorks, Inc.) beginning as an intern and ultimately serving as Co-Director.
+Felicia practiced law in the areas of civil rights and intellectual property, and then served as Director of Product Development for Civic Research Institute, a publishing company focusing on the criminal justice and tax systems.

 Felicia currently serves on the Board of Directors of Arts for LA.
 Her past service includes the Dance/USA Board of Trustees (helping create and co-chairing the Committee on Equity, Inclusion and Diversity), Pentacle Board of Directors, Show Box LA Advisory Board, The Ford Theater Connector Council, New Roads School Board of Directors, Trash for Teaching Board of Directors, Koreatown Youth & Community Center Board of Trustees, WAA 2016 Conference Host Committee, and Wilshire Boulevard Temple’s Karsh Social Service Center Steering Committee.